jlacar/jlacar.github.io/kotlin/_posts/aoc-2023/2023-12-26-fluent-interfaces-kotlin.md

 ### Step 3 - Extracting to an explaining variable

-The story the code is telling is still a little inconsistent.
+The story the code tells now is still a little inconsistent.
 The `compareBy {...}` parts are once again calls to a general-purpose function provided by the Standard Kotlin Library.
 We'd like to use a domain-specific term in its place to make the story told by the call chain completely fluent.

 We can do this by [extracting the expression to an explaining variable](https://refactoring.guru/extract-variable).